dael101/ovirt-vm-hot-backup/README.md

 1. Create a snapshot of the VM
 2. Clone the snapshot in a new VM
-3. Optionally delete Snapshot (oVirt >= 3.6)
+3. Delete cloned snapshot (oVirt >= 3.6)
 4. Export new cloned VM
-5. Optionally delete the clone
+5. Delete the exported clone
+6. Delete old exports

 The script automates this procedures for every VM listed in the configuration file.